-The number of Directors' meetings (including meetings of a committee of Directors) attended by each of the Directors of the Company for the 12 months to 30 June 2018 was:
+The number of Directors' meetings (including meetings of a committee of Directors) attended by each of the Directors of the Company for the 12 months to 30 June 2020 was:

 Directors' Meetings held during period in office Audit Committee Meetings held during period in office

-No. of meetings eligible to attend No. of meetings attended No. of meetings eligible to attend No. of meetings attended
+No. of meetings eligible to attend # attended No. of meetings eligible to attend No. of meetings attended

-James Jackson 7 7 2 2
+James Jackson 8 8 2 2

 Darren Anderson 8 8 2 2

 Wayne Massey 8 8 2 2

-[#] the Directors also assented to one written resolution during the year
+the Directors also assented to one written resolution during the year

-^{}In attendance ex-officio
+\In attendance ex-officio